 And doing it better than anyone before involves taking a long, hard look at what they did & how they went about it.

 Talk with people familiar with the “previous regime”.
-Find out what they perceived the organization’s strengths & weaknesses to be…as well as potential opportunities & threats going forward.
-Find out the same type of info about the previous leader(s) in the position you now hold.
+Find out what they perceived the organization’s strengths & weaknesses…as well as potential opportunities & threats going forward.

 Become intimately familiar with what performance levels (quality, timeliness, productivity, efficiency, error prevention, customer satisfaction, employee satisfaction, etc.) were previously achieved.